 Assemble the Tacos

-The joy of tacos is that you can create your favorite combination…and that can be completely different from the person next to you!
+The joy of these quick jackfruit tacos is that you can create your favorite combination…and that can be completely different from the person next to you!
 Of course, there are some go-to’s that I highly recommend and that we all seem to love.

-Once the filling is finished, go ahead and assemble the tacos with any and all of the toppings.
+Once the filling is finished, go ahead and finish with any and all of the toppings.

 - Tortillas: you can use corn or flour tortillas for these tacos.
 If you are using corn tortillas, I highly recommend following these tips on heating corn tortillas from Rick Bayless, otherwise, they can result in hard, cardboard-like tortillas (sad.).